-6.41 See Table 6-1 to view which objectives and policies are being monitored via each indicator.
+6.51 See Table 6-1 to view which objectives and policies are being monitored via each indicator.

-Table 6-12: Environment indicator performance
+Table 6-17: Environment indicator performance

-Core Strategy Indicator Indicator Target 2019 Output (performance using RAG approach, see paragraph 6.37)) IND8(EV) The range of types of open space and recreational facilities for which an up to date assessment has been made.
-An assessment has been made of the extent to which provision of open space and recreational facilities meets the needs of existing and future needs of the District's population.
-No data available, awaiting updated Open Space Assessment IND9(EV) The number of types of open space and recreational facilities for which standards have been identified in a DPD.
+Core Strategy Indicator Indicator Target 2021 Output (performance using RAG approach, see paragraph 6.37)) IND8(EV) The range of types of open space and recreational facilities for which an up to date assessment has been made. facilities for which an up to date assessment has space and recreational facilities meets the needs of existing and future IND9(EV) The number of types of open space and recreational facilities for which standards have been identified in a DPD.
 Key deficiencies in quantity, quality and accessibility of the districts resource have been highlighted and actions identified to address these in DPDs, Action Plans and the Local Infrastructure Plan.
-No data available, awaiting updated Open Space Assessment IND10(EV) Number of sites identified of local nature conservation importance, and proportion of local sites where positive conservation has been or is being implemented.
+See Table 6-4 and Table 6-5 IND10(EV) Number of sites identified of local nature conservation importance, and proportion of local sites where positive conservation has been or is being implemented.
 Net increase in the % of local sites where positive conservation management has been or is being implemented over each monitoring period.
 SSSI = 4 Sites SPA = 1 Site SAC = 1 Site IND11(EV) Quality and condition of historic attributes Number and % of Listed Buildings in the Saltaire World Heritage Site deemed to be 'at risk A net reduction in the number and % of buildings at 'risk' over each monitoring period No Listed Buildings 'at risk' IND12(EV) The condition of the key views to and from the Saltaire World Heritage Site The condition of the key views to be maintained or improved over each monitoring period 2014 = Good = 9, Fair = 17, Poor = 3 No up to date assessments IND13(EV) Mega Watts (MW) of installed renewable energy and low carbon energy capacity which required planning permission A net increase in installed renewable and low carbon energy over each monitoring period No data available - indicator under review Feed in Tariffs show an overall reduction.
 IND14(EV) Number of completed developments that met the requirements for surface water treatment.
 A net increase in the number of completed developments that met the requirements for surface water treatment over each monitoring period No data available - indicator under review IND15(EV) The fraction of mortality attributable to particulate air pollution over each monitoring period.
 A reduction in exposure to particulate air pollution, resulting in a reduction in the fraction of mortality attributable to air pollution over each monitoring period.
-2013 = 4.7% 2014 = 4.6% 2015 = 4.2% 2016 = 5.0% 2017 = 4.3% 2018 = 4.6%
+2013 = 4.7% 2014 = 4.6% 2015 = 4.2% 2016 = 5.0% 2017 = 4.3% 2018 = 4.6% 2019 = 4.7%